Skip to main content

 Benefits:

-• 5-minute setup with automated script
+• 5-minute setup with an automated bootstrap script

 Prerequisites